alexreisner/geocoder/README.md

 Geocoder is a complete geocoding solution for Ruby.
 With Rails, it adds geocoding (by street or IP address), reverse geocoding (finding street address based on given coordinates), and distance queries.
 It's as simple as calling `geocode` on your objects, and then using a scope like `Venue.near("Billings, MT")`.

-_Please note that this README is for the current `HEAD` and may document features not present in the latest gem release.
-For this reason, you may want to instead view the README for your [particular version](https://github.com/alexreisner/geocoder/releases)._

 Compatibility
 -------------